 Will I need time off work after my surgery?

 This depends on your type of work.
-If you don't have a physical or strenuous job, medically you can generally go back to work after just a couple of days, otherwise return after 7.
-The other consideration is from a cosmetic view.
-If you do not have sufficient hair to cover the donor site or if you are very concerned about anyone knowing, then it's probably best to have your surgery just before a week's holiday or so.
+If you don't have a physical or strenuous job, medically you can generally go back to work after around 7 days, otherwise return after 14 days.
+The other consideration is from a cosmetic view relting to scabs on the recipient area.
+If you do not have sufficient hair to cover the donor site or if you are very concerned about anyone knowing, then it's probably best to have your surgery just before a fortnight holiday or so.
 You will be able to wear a hat immediately after surgery.
-The sun will not damage your grafts, but as your scalp will still be numb you need to wear a hat to avoid sunburn to your scalp.
+The sun can dry out your grafts if you over expose your scalp, your scalp will still be numb you need to wear a hat to avoid sunburn to your scalp and use a factor 50 mist is advisable.

 Are there any bandages after the procedure?